gravitational/teleport/docs/4.3/metrics-logs-reference.md

 ## Teleport Prometheus Endpoint

 Teleport provides HTTP endpoints for monitoring purposes.
+They are disabled by default because they are served **without any form of authentication**.
-They are disabled by default, but you can enable them using the `--diag-addr` flag to `teleport start`:
+After employing adequate perimeter security measures, you can enable them using the `--diag-addr` flag to `teleport start`:

 ```bash
 $ teleport start --diag-addr=127.0.0.1:3000